org-cloudbees-dragan/traditional-ha/test/README.md

 ## Test script

-Running the [testJobTrigger.sh](testJobTrigger.sh]) will trigger the Test Pipeline job in a loop by curl Curl doesnt send the cookie so that each Job trigger request will get balanced by HAProxy to the Controller with less workload available.
+* Running the [testJobTrigger.sh](testJobTrigger.sh]) will trigger the Test Pipeline job in a loop by curl
+* Curl doesnt send the cookie back in the next request so that each new request will get balanced by HAProxy to the Controller with less workload available.